KirillGudkov/KirillGudkov/README.md

-# Hey!
+# Hey there!
 My name is Kirill 👋🏻

 <p align="left">
 I'm a Software Engineer focused on mobile apps.</br>
-Immersed in cross-platform app development using <strong>React Native</strong> for almost 5 years now
+Immersed in cross-platform app development using <strong>React Native</strong> for more than 5 years.
 </p>

 ### Tech stack: